rylatorr/meraki-ise/README.md

 The easiest way to run this application is using Docker.
 Alternatively the code can be run directly using Python.

 ### Docker

+The included docker-compose.yml will build containers for the redis store, meraki-ise, meraki-csrv and redis-commander.
+You will want to comment out either meraki-ise or meraki-csrv depending which identity engine youo're integrating with.
+You may also want to comment redis-commander as it's not required other than for troubleshooting.

 First you need to build the container:
 ```